williamGrey2047/Holocron/Cyber/2 - Network Administration and Security/Projects/BACTA/Bash Scripting.md

 # Task

-Write a script to automate the installation and configuration of your server.
+Write a bash script to automate the installation and configuration of your server.

 ## Steps